How can I internationalise my Linkedin prospecting?

 There are various types of LinkedIn accounts, both free and paid, offering different functionalities.
 However, for a student or junior engineer, a free account is usually sufficient.

 As on other platforms, each user has a profile, and you can connect and establish a “relationship” by sending a request to the person concerned (and receiving a positive response), or vice versa.
-Companies and organizations have a page you can “follow” without prior authorization.
+Companies and organizations have a page that you can “follow” without prior authorization.

 Search on LinkedIn